alexfernandez/loadtest/README.md

 #### port

-The port to use for the server.
-Note: the default port 80 requires special privileges.
+Optional port to use for the server.
+Note: the default port is 7357, since port 80 requires special privileges.

 #### delay